makersacademy/bowling-challenge/README.md

 As a player
 So I can continue playing
-I'd like for the number of pins to be reset on each frame
+I'd like for the number of pins to be reset at the end of each frame

 As a player
 So I can earn extra points